 System choice directly impacts your powder flexibility and consumable costs, which often exceed initial equipment investment over a system's lifecycle.

 Most modern systems accept standard sodium bicarbonate powders (63–100 micrometers), but compatibility varies with advanced formulations.
 EMS-branded systems work optimally with EMS-manufactured powders, though they generally accept competitor formulations.
 Mectron's dual-chamber design allows simultaneous use of different powder types—a unique advantage for practices serving diverse patient populations.
+For detailed guidance on selecting the right powder formulation and understanding clinical differences between options, see our powder selection guide.

 Powder costs typically range from €30 to €80 per 500-gram container, depending on particle size and formulation specialty.
 A high-volume prophylaxis practice may consume 50–100 containers annually, making powder selection a significant budget component.
 Practices should factor ongoing powder costs into total cost of ownership calculations before equipment selection.